 - Sign this indemnification agreement

-- Payments accepted include cash, check or money order by mail to Muscatine Convention and Visitors Bureau, 215 Sycamore St., Muscatine IA 52761.
-Cash or check in person is accepted at the same address or at the Second Saturday tent on the day of the event.
+- Payments accepted include cash, check or money order by mail to We Can Frame That, 221 East 2nd St., Muscatine IA 52761.
+Cash or check in person is accepted at the same address on the day of the event.
 Vendors will not be allowed to set up if payment is not received prior to their doing so.

 - All vendor applications will be reviewed by the Second Saturday Committee.

 - All vendors will receive a notification from the Second Saturday Committee once the application has been reviewed and approved, wait-listed or declined.

 - Vendors are approved based on the Second Saturday vendor rules, product diversity and quality of the product, previous commitment, attendance, conduct and space availability.